magorokhoov/toolbox4nn/README.md

 # Toolbox4nn
 Toolbox4nn is PyTorch framework for research and developing.
-Priority is CV (classification, super-resolution, stylization,
+Priority is CV (classification, super-resolution, stylization, restoration, GAN, etc) but i think you can use it for NLP also.

+*In near future I will make awesome readme and docs*

+## Project Structure

 ```
 .